An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 The Cathedrals and Churches

 Yes, plural.
-The scene stealing cathedral (UPDATE JULY 2017: Technically it’s a parish, but so many people refer to it as the cathedral, I didn’t want to cause confusion!) in Puerto Vallarta is easily the Parroquia de Nuestra Señora de Guadalupe (lorazepam 1mg buy online), which is smack in the heart of the Vallarta action and admittedly does have some gorgeous…turret toppers?
+The scene stealing cathedral (UPDATE JULY 2017: Technically it’s a parish, but so many people refer to it as the cathedral, I didn’t want to cause confusion!) in Puerto Vallarta is easily the Parroquia de Nuestra Señora de Guadalupe (Hidalgo 370, Downtown), which is smack in the heart of the Vallarta action and admittedly does have some gorgeous…turret toppers?
 I have no idea what they’re called, but the crown-like, ornate ~turret-toppers~ are really beautiful.
-A bonus is that just a block down from this cathedral is a cute square decorated with can you buy lorazepam over the counter papel picado, and a block down from that is the malecón.
+A bonus is that just a block down from this cathedral is a cute square decorated with colourful papel picado, and a block down from that is the malecón.
 If you’re around in December, you’ll probably catch some of the traditional parades and celebrations that take place for El Día de la Virgen de Guadalupe (Dec 12th).

-The second church worth a peek is actually located just before you get to the malecón itself, Parroquia Nuestra Señora del Refugio (buy ativan in uk), and the Iglesia de la Santa Cruz (lorazepam online order) is just a couple of blocks from Río Cuale (towards the Zona Romántica).
+The second church worth a peek is actually located just before you get to the malecón itself, Parroquia Nuestra Señora del Refugio (Perú, 5 de Diciembre), and the Iglesia de la Santa Cruz (Lázaro Cárdenas, Emiliano Zapata) is just a couple of blocks from Río Cuale (towards the Zona Romántica).

 Unlike the turtles, if you want to whale spot in Vallarta, you’re going to want to join a tour.
-Unfortunately, I’ve never seen whales in Vallarta but there are plenty of reputable tour companies that can take you out to see them (like buy ativan cod, buy ativan in us and buy lorazepam online overnight).
+Unfortunately, I’ve never seen whales in Vallarta but there are plenty of reputable tour companies that can take you out to see them (like this one, this one and this one).
 Always remember to check that the company has a valid permit before you drop a hefty deposit for your boat ride though.
 The season for spotting these magnificent creatures in the Bay of Banderas is approximately December to March time.

 Not to be confused with the Los Arcos islands further south down the coast, Los Arcos make for a great spot to hang out at of an evening as there are always shows (music, dance, comedy, you name it) taking place there.
 It’s a rite of passage to stop for five minutes and join the crowd at Los Arcos in downtown Vallarta.